dart-lang/site-www/src/_guides/libraries/library-tour.md

 : Encoders and decoders for converting between different data representations, including JSON and UTF-8.

 This page is just an overview;
-it doesn't include many dart:* libraries or any third-party libraries.
+it covers only a few dart:* libraries and no third-party libraries.
 The platform-specific dart:io and dart:html libraries
-are covered in the [dart:io tour][] and the [dart:html tour.][dart:html tour] API documentation for dart:* libraries is in the
+are covered in the [dart:io tour][] and the [dart:html tour.][dart:html tour]

+Other places to find library information are [pub.dartlang.org][pub.dartlang.org] and the
-[Dart API reference][Dart API] or, if you're using Flutter, the [Flutter API reference.][docs.flutter.io]
+[Dart web developer library guide.][webdev libraries] You can find API documentation for all dart:* libraries in the [Dart API reference][Dart API] or, if you're using Flutter, the [Flutter API reference.][docs.flutter.io]
-Other places to find library information are the
-[Dart web developer library guide][webdev libraries] and [pub.dartlang.org.][pub.dartlang.org]

 <aside class="alert alert-info" markdown="1">
 **DartPad tip:**